 Missionaries sign a lease agreement for the term of their vehicle use as requested by them.
 The Lease Agreement sets forth their responsibility and that of MCFMS regarding vehicle use.
 Each missionary signing the Vehicle Lease Agreement must provide proof of a valid U.S. driver's license and be 21 years of age or older in order to drive a MCFMS vehicle.
 The missionary will receive a signed copy of the Lease Agreement along with Proof of Insurance and a Vehicle Registration form.
 These documents should remain in the vehicle in case law enforcement requires them.

-When signing the Lease Agreement missionaries will pay an up front, one-time $50 fee to clean and gas their vehicle upon return.
+When signing the Lease Agreement missionaries will pay an up front, one-time $50 fee to cover cleaning and gas fill-up of the vehicle upon return.
 This relieves the missionary from having to clean the vehicle and fill it with gas during the last busy days of their U.S. visit.
-The first month's lease amount should also be paid ($175).
-Vehicle leases for a partial month are based on a $6.00 per day charge.
+The first month's lease amount should also be paid ($225).
+Vehicle leases for a partial month are based on a $7.50 per day charge.

 Some missionaries have changes of schedules when coming home or while home.
 Ministry related issues, family needs, or health concerns require that they either return their vehicles early or need to extend their use of their vehicle.
 There is no penalty for returning a vehicle early and we do our best to accommodate vehicle use extensions.
 However, it is important that we receive advance notice so we can do our best to coordinate a vehicle schedule change.
 Vehicles are often scheduled for immediate use by other missionary families after their scheduled return.

 Macedonian Call Foundation provides auto insurance coverage for the missionaries who are listed on the Vehicle Lease Agreement.
 Only those listed on the lease Agreement are covered by MCFMS insurance.
 The cost of insurance is included in the monthly lease amount.
 Additional insurance coverage is not needed.